 West Virginia is about a lot more than just coal mining.
 Natural gas is abundant and West Virginia is the seventh-largest producer in the United States.

 On top of that, in 2018 the state exported roughly $8 billion worth of goods, a 14.2 percent increase in exports over the previous year.
-If West Virginia was its own country it would have a higher GDP (Gross Domestic Product) than Panama.
+If West Virginia were its own country it would have a higher GDP (Gross Domestic Product) than Panama.

 Ad